Skip to main content

 To generate the configs for 3 validators in ./kwil-testnet, run:

 This creates three nodes that can run on the same host for evaluation.
+Note the -u flag, which assigns unique ports for each node.
 A production network would comprise nodes on different machines, but with the same genesis.json file.

 Run Nodes

 First start postgres containers for each of the nodes.
-Use the following commands to start all three running in the background, with different named volumes, and listening on ports 5440-5442.
+Use the following commands to start all three running in the background and listening on ports 5440-5442.

 docker run -d -p 5440:5432 -e "POSTGRES_HOST_AUTH_METHOD=trust" \